 Straight Arm Biceps Stretches

 a) Stand next to a sturdy object (for example, a pole or wall corner).

-b) Straighten your arm and, with the palm facing the floor, place your thumb and forefinger against the object.
+b) Straighten your arm, and with the palm facing the floor (facing down), place your thumb and forefinger against the object.

-c) From there, rotate your body until you feel your left bicep, shoulder, and pec stretch nicely.
+c) From there, rotate your body until you feel the stretch in your bicep.

-d) Hold the position for up to 30 seconds and repeat for your right side.
+d) Hold the position for up to 30 seconds and repeat with your other arm.